A deep-learning based raw waveform region-of-interest finder for the liquid argon time projection chamber: Results

-A practical distribution to look at when comparing the two waveform ROI finders, especially when dealing with real data, is that of the maximum ADC value within the ROI.
-To help in understanding the relative contributions from various particle types when looking at real data, we first plot these distributions for different particles using simulated events from a generic ArgoNeuT beam neutrino simulation in the antineutrino mode.
-These distributions are shown in Fig.~\ref{fig:maxadc_hs} for both ROI finders and in both planes.
-For the ADC over-threshold ROI finder, any signal below the threshold cut will be lost; while the 1D-CNN ROI finder can take advantage of other features, such as the signal shape, to extend sensitivity to signals below this threshold.
-We associate an ROI with the particle having the largest contribution to $n_{e}^{max}$.
-As shown in Fig.~\ref{fig:maxadc_hs}, most low-energy signal ROIs are from electrons originating from photon interactions (labeled as photon in Fig.~\ref{fig:maxadc_hs}).
-Such photons are mainly from inelastic neutron scattering.
-Photons from de-excitation of the argon nucleus can also contribute to the low-energy signal ROIs, but they are not simulated.
+To compare the two waveform ROI finders, we can look at the distributions of the maximum ADC value within the ROI from the MC simulation, shown in Figure \ref{fig:maxadc_hs} for both ROI finders in the two planes.
+As shown in Figure \ref{fig:maxadc_hs}, when using the ADC over-threshold ROI finder, any signal below the threshold cut is lost; while the 1D-CNN ROI finder can take advantage of other features, such as the signal shape, to extend sensitivity to signals below this threshold.
+The relative contributions from various particle types is also shown in Figure \ref{fig:maxadc_hs}, where each ROI is associated with the particle having the largest contribution to $n_{e}^{max}$.
+As shown in Figure~\ref{fig:maxadc_hs}, most low-energy signal ROIs are from electrons originating from photon interactions (labeled as photon in Figure~\ref{fig:maxadc_hs}).
+Such photons are mainly from inelastic neutron scattering and de-excitation of the argon nucleus \cite{Acciarri:2018myr}.